 General Product Description

-Our Bell 47 47D-1 MASH M*A*S*H Mobile Army Surgical Hospital Helicopter Model helicopter exhibits unique, unrivalled quality and detailed design to come as close as possible to the accuracy of the actual helicopter.
-It comes standard with a robust , durable base or stand which is available in a variety of different finishes designed to match your own personal requirements including solid wood, wood with polished chrome steel supports or adjustable wood wall mount and will be ready within about 9-10 weeks from placement of order.
+Our PlaneArts Bell 47 47D-1 MASH M*A*S*H Mobile Army Surgical Hospital Helicopter Model exhibits unique, unrivaled quality and detailed design to come as close as possible to the accuracy of the actual aircraft.
+It comes as standard with a robust, durable base or stand which is available in a variety of different finishes designed to match your own personal requirements including solid wood, wood with polished metal supports or adjustable wood wall mount and will be ready within about 8-10 weeks from placement of order.

 The Bell 47 and M*A*S*H: The Helicopter That Became a Symbol of Battlefield Medicine